marpiec/BattleshipReactiveClient/README.md

 * **D3** for data visualization
 * **Flux** Architecture framework for React.js

-It communicates with server using REST calls
+It communicates with server using REST calls.